Speaker | Time | Text |

 I think you can see that in the video. | ||

-This video, I should point out, was all captured by the okay. | ||
+This video, I should point out, was all captured by the. | ||

-I want to keep playing this B-roll. | ||
+Okay, I want to keep playing that as B-roll. | ||

-Captain Finnell, what in the hell happened? | ||
+Captain Fennell, what in the hell happened? | ||

-This is how aggressive the Chinese Communist Party think that South China Sea, which is one of the major interlinking maritime bodies in the world, they think it's an internal sea of China and they're prepared to defend it. | ||
+Is this an accident of seamanship or is this, folks, this is how aggressive the Chinese Communist Party, they think that South China Sea, which is one of the major interlinking maritime bodies in the world, they think it's an internal sea of China, and they're prepared to defend it. | ||

-Captain Finnell, why is this so important when we're trying to get peace in Ukraine, sir? | ||
+Captain Fennell, why is this so important when we're trying to get peace in Ukraine, sir? | ||

 Well, Steve, just to kind of wrap up or tell you what happened there, this is on Monday, 8 o'clock in the morning in the South China Sea. | ||

-And for over an hour, Chinese Navy destroyer, 7,500 tons, a 500-foot-long warship, was chasing along with the Chinese Coast Guard vessel. | ||
+And for over an hour, Chinese Navy destroyer, 7,500 tons, a 500 foot long warship. | ||

-That vessel right there, the white vessel 3104, a former Navy vessel, a type 056 Corvette, which is about 3,500 or 1,500 tons, was chasing a Filipino Coast Guard cutter, they were trying to chase it off and away from Scarborough Shoal, which is a shoal about 140 miles northwest of Manila, well within the Filipinos' exclusive economic zone. | ||
+was chasing along with the Chinese Coast Guard vessel, that vessel right there, the White Vessel, 3104, a former Navy vessel, a Type 056 Corvette, which is about 3,500 or 1,500 tons, was chasing a Filipino Coast Guard cutter, they were trying to chase it off and away from Scarborough Shoal, which is a shoal about 140 miles northwest of Manila, well within the Filipino's exclusive economic zone. | ||

 And these two vessels chased that Philippine Coast Guard cutter and were trying to ram it for over an hour. | ||

-And then there at the last minute, because you basically have this, what I would say, this large destroyer, which is like an 18-wheeler, working with a U-Haul box truck, trying to attack a little small mini Cooper, if you will, to put it in car language that maybe people can better understand. | ||
+And then there at the last minute, because you basically have this, what I would say, this large destroyer, which is like an 18-wheeler, working with a U-haul box truck trying to attack a little small Mini Cooper, if you will, to put it in car. | ||

-We don't know who was damaged aboard because they were going 20 to 25 knots and that Corvette, that cutter, went from 20 to 25 knots to zero in a split second. | ||
+you know car language that maybe people can better understand and this uh ship this destroyer ran across as it says and cut the bow off and killed maybe up to four sailors maybe more we don't know who was damaged aboard because they were going 20 to 25 knots and that corvette that cutter went from 20 to 25 knots to zero in a split second And what's really telling is that the destroyer, | ||

-And what's really telling is that the destroyer, once the collision occurred, did not stop to render aid and assistance to its Chinese sailors aboard that Chinese Coast Guard cutter and continued to pursue the Philippine Coast Guard cutter. | ||
+once the collision occurred, did not stop to render aid and assistance to its Chinese sailors aboard that Chinese Coast Guard cutter and continued to pursue the Philippine Coast Guard cutter. | ||

 The reason this happened is because the cutter, the Filipino Coast Guard cutter, crossed within 10 and a half miles, nautical miles of the shoal. | ||

-And they had been trying to drive it away when it had been at 30 miles and they ended up driving it into the shoal area. | ||
+And they had been trying to drive it away when it had been at 30 miles, and they ended up driving it into the shoal area. | ||

 And it really agitated once it crossed 12 because the Chinese illegally claim a 12 nautical mile territorial sea around this shoal, which is absurd. | ||

-It was shot down. | ||
+It was shot down in 2016. | ||

 Hang on. | ||

-Why do we make the case that the South China Sea, what you're seeing here, the Chinese trying to defend it or dominate it? | ||
+Why is this, why do we make the case that the South China Sea, what you're seeing here, the Chinese trying to defend it or dominate it, why is that in the vital national security interests of the United States, sir? | ||

 A couple of reasons. | ||